sajjadhira/sajjadhira/README.md

 - 🔭 I’m currently working on [Inihub](https://inihub.com/).
-- 🌱 I’m currently learning more about ReactJS and Laravel API.
+- 🌱 I’m currently learning more about WordPress, ReactJS and Laravel API.
 - 👯 I’m looking to collaborate on Node.js.
 - 🤔 I’m looking for help with ReactJS documentation.
-- 💬 Ask me about Laravel, PHP, ReactJS or any tech-related stuff.
+- 💬 Ask me about PHP, WordPress, Laravel, ReactJS or any tech-related stuff.
 - 📫 How to reach me: [Twitter - @sajjad_hira12](https://twitter.com/sajjad_hira12)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I love to learn and travel.